GoonerM466/iptvboss-support-agent/docs/faq/30_all_channels_disappeared_groups_remain.md

 ### Prevention

-Keep regular backups before syncing.
+- Keep regular backups before syncing.
 Use XC sources when possible (more stable).
+- Increase the "auto remove" setting for the source: **Sources → Sources Manager → (Highlight Source) → Settings → set auto remove to a higher number.**

+*If channels are totally gone and not available to import then your provider removed them from their line up*.

 ### Related Topics